olir/lbt4j/README.md

 > java -cp testclasses:lbt4j-0.3.1.jar -Djava.library.path=jni TestClient

-where jni is the folder the native library renamed to **libbluezdbus.so** must be placed.
+where jni is the folder the native library **libbluezdbus.so** should be placed.

 ## Example